The Australian Government is committed to supporting Ukrainians and their family members who are in Australia because of the war.

 RoS visa holders are eligible to become Australian citizens once they meet residency and other requirements.
 They can also sponsor family to come to Australia under the family visa stream of the Migration Program.

-All Ukrainian Temporary Humanitarian Concern (subclass 786) visa holders who accepted the Australian Government offer of temporary humanitarian stay before 31 July 2022 will be eligible for the offer of permanent stay.
+Only Ukrainian Temporary Humanitarian Concern (subclass 786) visa holders who accepted the Australian Government offer of temporary humanitarian stay before 31 July 2022 are eligible for the offer of permanent stay.

 How to be considered for an offer of permanent stay

-The Department of Home Affairs will contact people for whom the Minister has agreed to make an offer of a permanent stay and invite them to apply for a Resolution of Status (RoS) visa.
+The department will contact people for whom the Minister has agreed to make an offer of a permanent stay and invite them to apply for a Resolution of Status (RoS) visa.
 You must receive an invitation to apply for a RoS visa.
 You cannot apply for this visa any other way.

 Next Steps

 If the Minister decides to make you an offer of permanent stay, you will receive a letter via email.
 If you wish to accept the offer you can access the link in the letter to complete the offer acceptance and information request form.
-Once the webform has been submitted, this becomes the application for a RoS visa.
-There is no need to complete a separate application form.
+Once you submit the webform, it becomes the application for a RoS visa.
+You do not need to complete a separate application form.

 Each person must accept the offer individually.
 You cannot accept the offer on another person’s behalf.
-A new and separate webform must be completed and submitted by every member of the family.
+Every member of the family must complete and submit a new and separate webform.
 Only parents or guardians may accept the offer on behalf of a minor or person for whom they have legal guardianship.

 Visa holders should keep their contact details up to date via the ‘Update us’ tab in ImmiAccount.
-If individuals do not have an ImmiAccount they can use the Update contact details form on the department’s website.
+If individuals do not have an ImmiAccount they can use our

 All visa grants, including the grant of a RoS visa, are subject to rigorous assessment.
 These include health, character and security checks.
 The collection of biometrics is part of the identity and security checking processes.
 We conduct these checks before we grant a visa.